Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 ---
-navigation_title: "Text content"
+navigation_title: "Requirements for text"
 position: 3
 changed: "2018-08-12"
 ---

 # Contrast requirements of text content

-**There is a general minimal colour contrast level for all kinds of text, and a slightly lower one for large text.
-The requirement applies to both "real" text and rasterised text on images.**
+**There is a general minimal colour contrast level for all kinds of text.
+As an exception, large text can have slightly lower contrast.
+This requirement applies to both “real” text and rasterised text on images.**

 ## Real text

 With "real" text, we mean text that is truly available as an arrangement of character codes (like this text here).
 Some of its inherent characteristics is that you can select it, and copy&paste it between applications.
 It is machine-readable.

-In general, text needs a contrast ratio of at least `4.5:1` against adjacent color(s).
+In general, text needs a contrast ratio of at least `4.5:1` against adjacent color(s) (source: [WCAG 2.1 guidelines for text contrast, level AA](https://www.w3.org/TR/WCAG21/#contrast-minimum)).

 For example, the following image has a white background and shows a text with a colour gradient overlay from white to black.